Hi all!

 • Webcams - Depending on your organisation and sessions webcam requirements will vary

 • Attendees - As a general rule of thumb I would say that if attendees have laptops with built in webcams, that will generally be fine and not to worry about greater investments for them.
 If they don’t have any webcam at all, this does not overly need to be a huge issue unless the design of the session requires it.
-Any cheap plug and play webcam I think would be sufficient in most cases
+Any cheap plug and play webcam I think would be sufficient in most cases.
+(2023 update - Online sessions are becoming far more mainstream now with more expectations on attendees to have webcams on now)

 • Facilitators - If they only have a laptop webcam then I would highly recommend they are provided with a better USB plug and play webcam.
 A facilitator looking down constantly at the attendee can feel a bit odd in the session, it is much nicer to have a webcam that is pretty much at eye level and that the quality is good.
 If the laptop webcam is good quality, perhaps the facilitator would just need to raise the height of the laptop.
 You don’t need a super HD webcam but if the facilitator is going to have the webcam on at any point let alone the whole session it needs to be of at least an average quality